Urban exploring Childress, Texas was fun because it’s a small farming town full of old and decaying buildings, cars, and other things.

 The first thing I saw that caught my attention was this antique stove.
 It was sitting against a building on the side of the road.
 Right by it was a bunch of old signs attached to the side of the building.

-A lot of places were still open for business but yet they looked like they haven’t had a customer in years.
+A lot of places were still open for business but yet they looked like they hadn’t had a customer in years.
 Like this taxidermy place in the downtown area:

 Urban Exploration Photography